vedadux/jsrunner/README.md

 presence of DOM elements, so any code that logs output must be placed in a function called `main()` to ensure that the DOM is completely loaded.

-In the current version, the output is only available once the code terminates through the `exit()` function.
-A live output version is planned but not complete as of now.
+The program is terminated once the `exit()` function is called.
+All the output produced thorugh the `log()` function is shown in real time in the console.

 # Usage